rapyuta-robotics/rclUE/README.md

 # Getting Started
 The plugin folder contains a video "Example_BP_PubSub.mp4" demonstrating how to setup a PubSub example in Blueprint.

+An example setup for Turtlebot3 using this plugin can be found at https://github.com/rapyuta-robotics/turtlebot3-UE

 # Notes on working with ROS2 and UE4
 - rcl and void* types cannot be managed by UE4 (no UPROPERTY) and therefore can't be used directly in Blueprint.
 Whenever access to these variables is needed, the user should write a class to wrap it and all of their handling must be done in C++.